biobenkj/vari_linux_teaching/source/welcome.rst

 This will likely be frustrating.
 Computers are literal.
 They will do *exactly* what you ask them to do.
 If you add an extra space here or there, or give it a file that doesn't exist, it will complain and not do what you hoped it would do.

 BUT!
-We've brought coffee and have some instructors who'd love to help alleviate that frustration and show you the power you wield over your machine.
+We've brought coffee and have some instructors who'd love to help alleviate that frustration and show you the power you wield over your machine to analyze large datasets.

+Now, :ref:`let's get started! <getstarted>`